JustAppSec

 Back to news

-OpenSSF flags npm package compass-e2e-tests 99.0.0 as malicious
+OpenSSF flags npm compass-e2e-tests as malicious

 What happened

-OpenSSF Package Analysis cites the reason as: the package "communicates with a domain associated with malicious activity."
+OpenSSF Package Analysis identified the npm package compass-e2e-tests version 99.0.0 as malicious due to communication with a domain associated with malicious activity.

 Who is impacted